The many rivers of central Norway are home to salmon.

 I've never gone fishing.
 The closest I came was a dismal attempt at crabbing when I was young!
 Nevertheless, fishing is a popular activity back in my home country of England, and this partly explains its popularity in Norway today.

 Back in the 19th Century, English lords travelled to the rivers of Trøndelag, bringing with them the fly-fishing techniques of their homeland.
-It caught on, and soon wealthy people from across the world were drawn to Norway by tales of massive hauls of salmon.
+It caught on, and soon wealthy people from across the world were drawn to Norway by tales of massive hauls of fresh salmon.

 This history is captured today in the Namsen Salmon Aquarium, near Grong in Nord-Trøndelag.
 It's a popular stop for many heading north on the E6.
 The museum is only open from June to August, but as I was in the area I managed to get a sneak peak 😉